-Relive four of the greatest moments in New York baseball history.
+Relive four of the greatest vintage moments in Yankees baseball history.
 Each set comes with four laser-etched coasters depicting these historic plays:

 1932 World Series Game 3 vs Chicago - The Called Shot